faizasiddiqui33/AnomalyDetection/README.md

 manager) and a mathematical description.
 For each data set, I ran at least two tests for anomalies.
-I wrote a description of the anomalies, if any, I found
+I wrote a description of the anomalies, if any, I found Report about the anomalies and patterns found is also provided